americocunhajr/ORCHARD/README.md

 <img src="logo/ORCHARD.png" width="40%">

-**ORCHARD - Orchard Sprayer Tower Dynamics** is an easy to run code for simulation of the nonlinear stochastic dynamics of an orchard sprayer tower.
+**ORCHARD - Orchard Sprayer Tower Dynamics** is an easy-to-run code for simulation of the nonlinear stochastic dynamics of an orchard sprayer tower.
 The implementation follows an educational style, to make its use very intuitive.

 ## Software History